wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-10-17 - Apparently yaml-cpp is not thread safe.
+Wtf.
+Anyway, as a "temporary" solution, job_stream now uses some custom globally locked classes as a gateway to yaml-cpp.
+All functionality should still work exactly like vanilla yaml-cpp.

+  Also, no work happens during a checkpoint now.
+That was causing corrupted checkpoint files with duplicated ring tests.
 * 2014-9-10 - Fixed up duplicated and end-of-job-sequence (output) submodules.
   Host name is now used in addition to MPI rank when reporting results.
 * 2014-6-13 - Finalized checkpoint code for initial release.
 A slew of new